ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 - [x] Core feature works :white_check_mark:
 - [ ] Put favouritesArray in a db like MongoDB (with session)
 #### Readme:
+- [ ] Build command in Install proces

 </details>